sa-areekal/sa-areekal/README.md

 - 👋  Hey there, I’m Sandra A. Areekal
-- 👀 I’m interested in quantitative physiology.
+- 👀 I’m interested in quantitative modelling of human physiology.